 Cardiovascular disease — a range of conditions affecting the heart and blood vessels — kills one Australian every 13 minutes, the majority of which being men1.
 Some have little awareness of risk factors or early symptoms of these disorders until they have a cardiovascular event such as a heart attack, angina, stroke or heart failure.
 But for men there’s a canary in the coal mine, so to speak, that should make you consider whether there’s something amiss with your heart health well before it takes a turn for the worse.
-It’s erectile dysfunction — difficulty getting or maintain and erection — a treatable condition that can greatly impact the wellbeing of men and their partners and could indicate cardiovascular disease2,3.
+It’s erectile dysfunction — difficulty getting or maintaining an erection — a treatable condition that can greatly impact the wellbeing of men and their partners and could indicate cardiovascular disease2,3.

 What’s love got to do with it?